Lee Ann Gutowski (Managing Editor)

 8,000 copies printed

 This website has been built, rebuilt, and supported by New Local Media since 2001.
-Today it runs on WordPress and is hosted via SiteGround.
+Today it runs on WordPress and is hosted via WP Engine/FlyWheel.
 The site icon is “Water” by Javier Cabezas from the Noun Project.

-If you are interesting in writing for or working with the Currents, please contact us.
+If you are interested in writing for or working with the Currents, please contact us.

 The Riverwest Currents was first published as a neighborhood newsletter for three years, starting in 1999.
 It was begun by Vince Bushell, a community planner, and Jeanne Geraci, a community organizer for the YMCA.
 A grant from the Milwaukee Fair Housing Council’s H.O.M.E.
 (Housing Opportunities Made Equal) program enabled the Currents to become a monthly newspaper in 2002.
 Now, since 2003, the newspaper is operating as an independent for-profit business, Currents, Inc., which is comprised of a group of worker-owners.
 In late 2003, Currents, Inc. helped launch and began to do bimonthly production work for a new Milwaukee neighborhood newspaper, the Washington Park Beat.
 Since then, the Currents has also helped launch the Bay View Compass (now independent), Sherman Park Today, and the Undercurrents.